ABOUT BORDERLINE THEATRE COMPANY

 - Re-imagined revivals of Scottish plays that have only been produced once to limited audiences in the Central Belt or elsewhere.

-We tour our productions extensively across Scotland: from rural village halls to The Kings in Edinburgh, from Wick to Wigtown.
+We tour our shows extensively across Scotland: from rural village halls to The Kings Theatre in Edinburgh, from Wick to Wigtown.

 Our audiences of one million plus have been entertained by a veritable who’s who of Scottish talent.
-Alan Cumming, Robbie Coltrane, Craig Ferguson, Billy Connolly, Gerard Kelly, Gregor Fisher, Elaine C. Smith, Bill Patterson, Phyllis Logan, Maureen Beattie and Alex Norton are just the start of an illustrious roll-call from the Borderline archive.
+Alan Cumming, Robbie Coltrane, Craig Ferguson, Billy Connolly, Gerard Kelly, Gregor Fisher, Elaine C. Smith, Bill Patterson, Phyllis Logan, Andy Gray, Maureen Beattie and Alex Norton are just the start of an illustrious roll-call from the Borderline archive of past productions.